US Power Sector Emissions

 The Power Sector Carbon Index

 The Power Sector Carbon Index provides an estimate of the carbon dioxide (CO2) intensity of the U.S. power sector using publicly available data sources.
 Carbon intensity is measured in pounds of CO2 per Megawatt-hour (MWh) of electricity.
-The index was created by researchers in Carnegie Mellon University’s Scott Institute for Energy Innovation, with support from Mitsubishi Hitachi Power Systems.
+The index was created by researchers in Carnegie Mellon University’s Scott Institute for Energy Innovation, with support from Mitsubishi Power.

 A Power Sector Carbon Index that Tracks An Energy Transition